Powett/skelet0wn/README.md

 - A MongoDB instance running (see [Setting up MongoDB](#setting-up-mongodb) for quickstart script)

 ### Installation - from remote
+*This is recommended for quickstart install,if you do not need helper scripts.*

 1. Install the package using pip (virtual environment recommended)
 ```bash
 python3 -m pip install git+https://github.com/Powett/skelet0wn.git
 ```

 ### Installation - from source
+*This is recommended if you plan on modifying the framework, and/or using the various helper scripts, as they are not packed in the pip package itself.*

 1. Clone the repository:
     ```bash
     git clone https://github.com/Powett/skelet0wn.git